LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module5/lab4.rst

 #.
 This will generate a token used to authenticate future REST calls from Postman.

 #.
-Select ``Step2: Increase Auth token timeout on BIG-IP`` from the collections tab, then select
+Select ``Step2: Increase Auth token Timeout on BIG-IP`` from the collections tab, then select
    ``Send``.
 This will extend the token timeout to 36000 seconds.

    .. image:: ../../_static/class1/module5/lab4-image003.png